Webist/InterServices/handler/Mail/readme.md

 #### Mail handler, test only

 Sandbox processing an email.
-+ Authorize : Validate against filters such as blacklist, dns-record.
++ EmailAuthorize : Validate against filters such as blacklist, dns-record.
 + EmailData : Data object (Entity) for data mapping
-+ Email : Data object command
 + EmailSend : Real email send handler
-+ ReturnValue : Aggregation of result values in object

 Non-implemented
 + Workflow : Transition stages for an email.